 careless conscience, I may have to address other truth.
 Now, I repeat, that on reading that tract I do not see how a person resisting the principles stated, is on Christian ground at all.
 Is not holiness the principle on which Christian fellowship is based?
 And the tract is really and simply that.
-But two other points I believe it important to bring out along with that&#8212;one, in relation to man; the other, to the blessed God.
+But two other points I believe it important to bring out along with that -- one, in relation to man; the other, to the blessed God.
 The first is this: human nature we all own, and in a measure know, is a treacherous thing.
 Now separation from evil, when right, which I now assume, still distinguishes him who separates from him from whom he does so.
-This tends to make one&#8217;s position important, and so it is; but with such hearts as we have, one&#8217;s position mixes itself up with self&#8212;not in a gross way but in a treacherous one; it is *my* position, and not only so, but the mind being occupied with what has been important (justly so in its place) to itself, tends to make, in a measure, separation from evil a gathering power, as well as a principle on which gathering takes place.
+This tends to make one's position important, and so it is; but with such hearts as we have, one's position mixes itself up with self -- not in a gross way but in a treacherous one; it is *my* position, and not only so, but the mind being occupied with what has been important (justly so in its place) to itself, tends to make, in a measure, separation from evil a gathering power, as well as a principle on which gathering takes place.
 This (save as holiness attracts souls who are spiritual by a moving principle in them) it is not.

 There is another danger: a Christian separates from evil, I still suppose, in a case in which he is bound to do so.
 Say, he leaves the corruptest system in existence; on this principle, it is the evil acting on the conscience of the new man, and known to be offensive to God, which drives him out.
-Hence he is occupied *with the evil.* This is a dangerous position.
+Hence he is occupied *with the evil*.
+This is a dangerous position.
 He attaches it, perhaps anxiously, to those he has left, to give a clear ground why he has done so.
 They conceal, cover over, gloss, explain.
 It is always so where the evil is maintained.
 He seeks to prove it, to make his ground clear; he is occupied with evil, with proving evil, and proving evil against others.
 This is slippery ground for the heart, to say nothing of danger to love.
 The mind becomes occupied with evil as an object before it.
 This is not holiness, nor separation from evil, in practical internal power.
 It harasses the mind, and cannot feed the soul.
-Some are almost in danger of acquiescing *in* the evil through the weariness of thinking about it.
-At all events power is hot found here.
+Some are almost in danger of acquiescing in the evil through the weariness of thinking about it.
+At all events power is not found here.
 God separates us surely from evil, but *He* does not fill the mind when it continues to be occupied with it; for He is not in the evil.
 It is quite true that the mind may say, Let us think of the Lord and drop it, and get a measure of quiet and comfort; but in this case the

 {370}